 1. Passport, obviously…

-3. Some territories in India require entry permits, if you have gotten one make a copy of it.
+3. Some territories in India or other countries require entry permits if you have gotten one make a copy of it.

 4. Copies of passport front photo page and copy of most recent visa.
 When will you need this?
 Booking a tourist quota train ticket, getting a SIM card for your phone, staying at hotels that don’t have a copy machine.
 They will send you out to find a copy before check-in, which is a pain in the butt when it’s 5 am and you want to sleep.